everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_dut_type

 Writes a string with a type of DUT, f.e "PCBA", "Casing", etc.
-When called again, the exception `DuplicateDutTypeError` will be raised.
+When called again, the exception `DuplicateFieldError` will be raised.

 **Arguments:**